c3pm-labs/docs/docs/getting_started/install.md

 ### MacOS

-C3PM provide a tap to install and update it easily
+C3PM provides a tap to install and update it easily

 ```
 brew tap c3pm-labs/c3pm